one-among-us/data/people/Mizuki_Yuuki/page.en.md

 In early December, when Mizuki got their first Kigurumi headpiece, they were overjoyed and felt liberated.
 Three days later, I invited them for an outdoor photoshoot in Century Park – my first outdoor photoshoot.

-After this photoshoot, Mizuki organized a Kigurumi party and traveled twice: one to Kuala Lumpur before Christmas, and another to Hong Kong after New Year's Day.
+After this photoshoot, Mizuki organized a Kigurumi party and travelled twice: one to Kuala Lumpur before Christmas, and another to Hong Kong after New Year's Day.
-They were not fond of traveling, so that was a bit surprising.
+They were not fond of travelling, so that was a bit surprising.

 Then they left this world.
 Perhaps it was financial troubles that overwhelmed them, or maybe they had fulfilled all their wishes.